 Culture on campus

 We’re proud to have these internationally renowned assets on our doorstep; here to support you in your studies, as well as provide a healthy dose of culture in your down time.

 The UK’s leading university museum has more than four million objects spanning millennia, including one of the largest collections of ancient Egyptian artefacts in the UK and roughly one million preserved animals – from aardvarks to zebras.
 It has supported excavations in the eastern Mediterranean, western Asia and Mesopotamia, and is currently undergoing a £13 million project which will see a two-storey extension, creating galleries dedicated to South Asia and China, as well as a new exhibition hall.

-During the pandemic, the Museum made much of its content available online, so you can explore our collections from your home.
+During this period of closure, the Museum has made much of its content available online, so you can explore our collections from your home.